 ALSO READCM Fadnavis promises 'biggest' farm loan waiver in Maharashtra's history Maharashtra's Rs 34,000 cr loan waiver to benefit 8.9 million farmers Maharashtra: Loan waiver criteria committee to meet on Monday Maharashtra govt announces loan waiver; farmers call off protests Loan waiver to farmers will push Maharashtra's fiscal deficit

+The 'beneficiary' farmers from these two districts would be scrutinised thoroughly before sanctioning waiver of their loans."
+The chief minister said he has asked officers concerned to look into the genuineness of these farmers from the two urban centres.
 The mega loan waiver was announced by the BJP-led government after a state-wide agitation by farmers in the first fortnight of June.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)